Marfa Film Festival: Other highlights

-In 2018 the Festival celebrated women in film with a program heavily dominated by female filmmakers and artists featuring all female installations by local and international artists the closing film was a tribute to Maya Deren of whom Lambaria claims to have always drawn inspiration from as an artist.
+In 2018, the festival celebrated women in film with a program heavily dominated by female filmmakers and artists featuring all female installations by local and international artists.
+The closing film was a tribute to Maya Deren of whom Lambaria claims to have always drawn inspiration from as an artist.

-The festival paused to restructure in 2019, but due to the COVID-19 pandemic has been on hiatus ever since.
+After a legal action brought by a festival intern, the festival paused in 2019; due to the COVID-19 pandemic it has been on hiatus ever since.
 During the pandemic Lambaria continued to curate privately for festival fans and friends sent links to hundreds of films during the quarantine.